 The earliest sign of Legg Calve Perthes disease is limp, also called abductor lurch, especially after exertion.
 The limp could be painless or there could be mild or intermittent pain in the anterior part of the thigh.

 There may intermittent period without limp.
-The pain sometimes may be felt in knee also.
+The pain sometimes may be felt in the knee also.

 Sometimes the patients are discovered incidentally at x-ray examination for some other reason.